What Is Vodka Made from, Anyway?

 You’ve reached for it when you’re mixing up a martini or screwdriver, but have you ever wondered what vodka is made from, or how?
 Get the ins and outs of America’s best-selling spirit here.

 When it’s time for cocktails, I’m almost always reaching for a bottle of vodka.
-The spirit can be mixed into whatever my friends and I have a taste for that night, whether that be a fruity punch, spicy Moscow mule or something infused with fresh herbs.
+The spirit can be mixed into whatever my friends and I have a taste for that night, whether that be a fruity punch or spicy Moscow mule.

 Despite its unmatched versatility, I’d never really given vodka’s background much of thought.
 How complicated can a spirit that goes with everything even be, right?
 As it turns out, quite a bit of time, resources and energy go into each bottle of crystal clear vodka.
 Keep reading for an in-depth look at how and what vodka is made of.

 Vodka’s usefulness isn’t limited to cocktails.
 These are our favorite ways to cook with vodka.

 According to the United States’ Alcohol and Tobacco Tax and Trade Bureau, vodka is a “neutral spirit distilled or treated after distillation with charcoal or other materials so as to be without distinctive character, aroma, taste or color,” which is “bottled at not less than 40% alcohol by volume (ABV).”

 In more basic terms, vodka is water mixed with ethanol until it reaches a proof of 80, and no less.
 The spirit isn’t supposed to take on much of the flavor of its alcohol source, unlike the way gin gets flavor from juniper berries or tequila does from blue agave.
 Flavored vodkas are regulated under a different set of criteria which allows them to have fruit, citrus or herb additives.
 (We’d stick to regular vodka for these surprise uses.)